essential-contributions/pint/specs/state_transition_function.md

 The state transition function, which we called $tau$ in the [introduction](introduction.md), is the function that maps a given state $s_0$ to another state $s_1$ by executing a transaction $t$.
 That is, $s_1 = \tau(s_0, t)$.
 On Ethereum, $\tau$ is basically the process of validating and executing $t$ using the EVM.
 Every user intent requires $\tau$ in order to express an actual state transition.

 In the DSL examples presented in [introduction](introduction.md), we've used `eth_transition` to refer to the state transition function of Ethereum which takes a particular state (e.g. `Eth` balance of some address `a`) and an arbitrary transaction $t$, and returns the new `Eth` balance of `a` after a successful execution of $t$.
-This definition of `eth_transition` is quite vague and informal.
+Mathematically, this definition of `eth_transition` is quite vague and informal.
 We need to further specify what it will actually look and how solvers should handle it.

 ## Expressing `eth_transition`